grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ### k8s block

-The `k8s` block provides a way to load balance across the pods of a Kubernetes service.
+You can use the `k8s` block to load balance across the pods of a Kubernetes service.
 The Agent will be notified by the Kubernetes API whenever a new pod is added or removed from the service.

 The following arguments are supported: